yusukekwn/yusukekwn.github.io/index.md

 ## About Me

-I am a master student at Tokyo University of Science in Japan, graduating in March 2026.
+I am a first year master student at Tokyo University of Science in Japan.

 ## Research Interests